Goschen Rare Earths and Mineral Sands Project

 The Goschen deposit contains an estimated 629 million tonnes of ore, hosting commercial quantities of zircon, titanium and rare earth elements.

 VHM Ltd (VHM) was granted a retention licence (RL006806) for the site in January 2020.
 This allowed the company to continue its geoscientific and technical work to evaluate the deposit’s potential to become a commercially viable mine.
-The licence does not allow mining activities.
+A retention licence does not allow mining activities.

-In January 2024, VHM applied to Resources Victoria’s Earth Resources Regulator for a mining licence (MIN007256).
+In January 2024, VHM applied to Resources Victoria for a mining licence.
 Details about the application and how the public could submit objections and comments were published in three newspapers by VHM.

 Current status